 How much land was handed over, and how many families benefited?

-About 33,000 hectares of the former Giacomet-Marodin estate in Paraná were regularized, giving legal title to around 2,000 families — the largest single land-reform award in Paraná's history.
+About 33,000 hectares of the former Giacomet-Marodin estate in Paraná were regularized, giving legal title to around 2,000 families.
+It is the largest single land-reform award in Paraná's history.

 How long did this land dispute go on?

-The dispute lasted nearly 30 years, starting in 1996 when around 3,300 landless families first occupied the estate, with the final settlement reached after about two years of talks among federal agencies, courts and the owners.
+The dispute lasted nearly 30 years.
+It started in 1996, when around 3,300 landless families first occupied the estate, and the final settlement came after about two years of talks among federal agencies, courts and the owners.

 Why do some people oppose this land reform deal?

-Landowners and the agribusiness lobby argue that land occupations should not be used to pressure the government into expropriation, and that reform should happen strictly through the courts rather than through land invasions.
+Landowners and the agribusiness lobby argue that land occupations should not be used to pressure the government into expropriation.
+They say reform should happen strictly through the courts rather than through land invasions.

 Read More from The Rio Times